Alumni

 Girls can take part in a summer youth camp for grades 3 through 7, or the elite camp for grades 8 through 12.

 Bearcats Academy is a multi-year mentoring program conducted in partnership with Aiken, Hughes and Taft high schools, pairing students with UC undergraduate mentors.
 Rising high school seniors can take advantage of a summer program component.
+Deadline to apply is March 15.

 UC Upward Bound contains both academic-year and six-week hybrid summer programs with a residential campus life experience including classroom instruction, tutoring, college readiness counseling, college tours and cultural experiences.
 There are Summer Bridge and Summer Pre-Bridge programs for high school students.

 The UC College of Medicine’s summer workshop serves high school sophomores and juniors interested in careers in medicine or other healthcare-related fields.
 Students will work in a state-of-the-art laboratory, form hypotheses, design experiments, analyze data and communicate their conclusions at a research symposium.
+Deadline to apply is March 20.